shuckster/match-iz/README.md

 )
 ```

-## Date helpers
+## Date matchers

-Since 2.3.0, the following date helpers are available from `match-iz/dates` (or directly from the `matchiz` global variable if you're using the browser-build.)
+Since 2.3.0, the following date matchers are available from `match-iz/dates` (or directly from the `matchiz` global variable if you're using the browser-build.)

 | Time              | Days of the week    | Weeks of the month | Months           | Years                 |
 | ----------------- | ------------------- | ------------------ | ---------------- | --------------------- |